jmcshane/Hygieia/collectors/feature/jira/README.md

 You will need to provide an **application.properties** file that contains information about how to connect to the Dashboard MongoDB database instance, as well as properties the Jira feature collector requires.
 See the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files) for information about sourcing this properties file.

+See the Jasypt Spring boot [documentation](https://github.com/ulisesbocchio/jasypt-spring-boot) for more information on configuring encrypted properties and the Jasypt [documentation](http://www.jasypt.org/encrypting-passwords.html) for more information on creating encrypted passwords.

 ### Sample application.properties file, with minimum overrides

 ```properties